rikosintie/Discovery/usage.md

 ### What do the arguments do

 The only required argument is `-s site`.
 This references the device-inventory file.

-### change the config-file

-The default file of commands to send is named procurve-config-file.txt.
-You can add `-c` and a word to use an alternate file.
-For example:

-`-c core`

-would use `core-config-file.txt` as the file sent to switch.`

-Note: On older switches reading a lot of data can cause the CPU to go to 90+%!
-This will cause issues if OSPF or EIGRP is running and may cause the script to fail with a timeout.
-If this happens, remove some commands from the config-file and try again.

 #### Collecting switch logs